AlwaysHigher/mottPractice/README.md

 ***********   Notes   ***********

 1. According to the unixdate time, it seems the data is not captured for one hour period of time.
-In order to complete the questions, I will assume the data is recorded at regular intervals.
+In order to complete the questions, I will assume the data is recorded at regular intervals 60 minute.

 2. Time zone is using UTC insteand of EDT(where Pennsylvania based) as it won't afftect the result this time.